 Homemade cough syrup recipe for kids using only a few simple ingredients.
 This cold remedy is a great way to soothe your child’s sore throat and stuffy nose naturally with honey, lemon, ginger, olive oil and cinnamon.

-Have you tried making apple cider vinegar gummies yet?
+Have you tried making homemade vapor rub yet?